-In fact, research has shown that people who took 120 milligrams of hyaluronic acid a day for 12 weeks had help maintaining healthy skin aging compared with those who took a placebo.*
+In fact, research has shown that people who took 120 milligrams of hyaluronic acid a day for 12 weeks had help maintaining healthy skin aging4 compared with those who took a placebo.*

 Good fats are a staple in a balanced diet, and it turns out those beloved fatty acids can support your overall skin and hair health as well.

-In fact, research suggests that omega-3 fatty acids can support your skin and hair health when they're taken along with other antioxidant supplements.*
+In fact, research suggests5 that omega-3 fatty acids can support your skin and hair health when they're taken along with other antioxidant supplements.*

-Specifically for skin, healthy fats—namely, alpha-linolenic acid (ALA) and gamma-linolenic acid (GLA)—help seal in moisture, keeping your skin barrier strong.
+Specifically for skin, healthy fats—namely, alpha-linolenic acid (ALA) and gamma-linolenic acid (GLA)6—help seal in moisture, keeping your skin barrier strong.

 On the topic of healthy skin lipids, we'd be remiss not to mention ceramides.

-Ceramides are naturally present in your skin cells, and they act like the glue that helps keep said skin cells together, keeping moisture in and environmental aggressors out.
+Ceramides are naturally present in your skin cells7, and they act like the glue that helps keep said skin cells together, keeping moisture in and environmental aggressors out.

 They decline with age (and, thus, your skin barrier becomes weaker), which is why experts point to phytoceramide supplements (or ceramides derived from plants) to help your body promote its natural levels.*

-Given the research on the gut-skin axis, optimizing your gut function can work wonders for your skin as well.
+Given the research on the gut-skin axis8, optimizing your gut function can work wonders for your skin as well.